 Portions of Cambridge and Somerville are served by combined stormwater and sanitary sewer systems common in older cities.
 Seven CSO outfalls along Alewife Brook can release an untreated mix of stormwater and sanitary flow during large storms when stormwater can overwhelm the capacity of the combined sewers.
-While these discharges may impair water quality, they provide critical relief to the sewer system when flows exceed capacity, preventing sewage backups into homes, businesses and streets.
+While these discharges can impair water quality, they provide critical relief to the sewer system when flows exceed capacity, preventing sewage backups into homes, businesses and streets.

 As part of the Federal District Court Order in the Boston Harbor Case (D. Mass.
 C.A.
-No. 85-0489-RGS), the Massachusetts Water Resources Authority (MWRA) is required to undertake certain corrective actions to reduce or eliminate CSO discharges along Boston Harbor, the Mystic, Charles and Neponset Rivers and Alewife Brook.
-MWRA, in cooperation with the cities of Cambridge and Somerville, is currently designing and constructing several projects that, when completed, will significantly reduce CSO discharges to the Alewife Brook.
+No. 85-0489-RGS), the Massachusetts Water Resources Authority (MWRA) is required to undertake certain corrective actions to reduce or eliminate CSO discharges along Boston Harbor, the Mystic, Charles and Neponset rivers and Alewife Brook.
+Since 1996, MWRA and the cities of Cambridge and Somerville have completed several projects in MWRA's long-term CSO control plan for the Alewife Brook on schedules mandated by the Court Order.
+MWRA and Cambridge are currently constructing the last two projects to complete the plan and significantly reduce CSO discharges.